 The Grand Teton National Park Service has an informative page on Safety in Bear Country that you can browse for all things bear safety.
 Read and review everything so that you can stay as safe as possible in the backcountry.

 Bugs, while not a “hazard”, can be extremely annoying while you’re hiking.
 They’re the largest issue when hiking in lower elevations in the Tetons and they will turn your entire body into a buffet if you don’t pack any bug repellant.
 Even when I was wearing long sleeves, they were able to bite through my clothing, so make sure you bring bug repellant and consider treating all your clothes with permethrin spray.

-the view of the top of the divide
+the view of the top of Paintbrush Divide

-getting across the divide (trail pictured in the middle)
+getting across Paintbrush (trail pictured in the middle)